 Another reason PHO concentrates are so renowned for their taste is that propane has a lower boiling point than butane.
 That means the solvent can be purged from the cannabis extract without heating it up so much, so fewer terpenes are burned off in the process.
 PHO concentrates normally have a buttery consistency, though it’s also possible to make other kinds of extracts this way.
 Learn more about PHO concentrates from the best concentrate producer in Colorado.

-Rosin is a solvent-less cannabis concentrate that’s made using only heat and pressure.
-Some people even try to use kief, hash, or flower in a hair straightener to make resin in their own homes.
-Those home-made extractions don’t typically offer the same quality as the rosin found in dispensaries, especially rosin that’s been made by the best cannabis extraction companies in Colorado.
-Since rosin doesn’t rely on solvents, there’s no need to purge anything from the solution to make sure the product is ready for human consumption.
-That makes them popular among people who view this as a fairly natural cannabis concentrate.
+Rosin is a solventless cannabis concentrate made using only heat and pressure.
+Some people try to use kief, hash, or flower in a hair straightener to make resin in their own homes.
+These homemade extractions are typically lower in quality than the rosin found in dispensaries.
+Consumers get a better experience when they purchase rosins made by Colorado’s best cannabis extraction companies.

 Cannabis Concentrates for Colorado Dispensaries

 Our team at Chronic Creations is your local source for premium cannabis concentrates in Colorado.
 We have state-of-the-art equipment and experienced lab workers– this combination allows us to produce concentrates that are pure, consistent, and very high in THC.
-We’ll even work with you to create customized concentrates using flower you grow yourself, so no one else will have the same products as you.
+We work with you to create customized concentrates using flowers you grow yourself, so no one else will have the same products as you.